jbtrystram/immich-podman-systemd/README.md

 # immich-app podman + quadlet deployment

-⚠️ **Curently supported immich version: [v2.1.0](https://github.com/immich-app/immich/releases/tag/v2.1.0)** ⚠️
+⚠️ **Currently supported immich version: [v2.1.0](https://github.com/immich-app/immich/releases/tag/v2.1.0)** ⚠️

 This is a set of unit files to deploy immich through the podman-quadlet systemd generator

 See the [documentation](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html)
-This is adapted from immich provided docker-compose file, this will create a podman pod hosting all thc containers.
+This is adapted from immich provided docker-compose file, this will create a podman pod hosting all the containers.

 # Overview

-This setup consist in:
+This setup consists of:
  - `immich.pod` file defining a pod that will host all the containers.
  - `immich-server.image` defining the immich version.
  - several `immich-*.container` files defining the containers, volumes etc..

 The `.container` files are translated into systemd units that create the containers.

-Note how the `immich-server.container` have an install target on `default.target` which makes it start on boot.
+Note how the `immich-server.container` has an install target on `default.target` which makes it start on boot.

 # How do I deploy it ?